Blanche Taylor Moore

 Blanche Taylor Moore (née Kiser; born February 17, 1933) is an American convicted murderer and a possible serial killer from Alamance County, North Carolina.
 She is awaiting execution in North Carolina for the fatal poisoning of her boyfriend in 1986.
-She is also suspected of the death of her father, mother-in-law, and first husband, and the attempted murder of her second husband in 1989.
+She is also suspected of the deaths of her father, mother-in-law, and first husband, and the attempted murder of her second husband in 1989.

 Early life

 Blanche Taylor Moore was born Blanche Kiser in Concord, North Carolina on February 17, 1933.
 Her parents were Parker Davis Kiser, a millworker and ordained Baptist minister, and Flonnie Blanche Kiser (née Honeycutt).
-Moore's father was a womanizer and alcoholic who, she later claimed, forced her into prostitution to pay his gambling debts; he died, reportedly of a heart attack, in 1966.
+Moore's father was a womanizer and alcoholic who, she later claimed, forced her into prostitution to pay his gambling debts.
+He died, reportedly of a heart attack, in 1966.
 As a youth, Moore was known to switch from quoting scripture to sexually explicit topics in the same breath.